Suigetsu/Valgrind_1337/README.md

 docker build -t valgrind/1337 .
 ```
 You'll need some time until Docker download debian and the other dependencies.
-Then run this command which I'll break it down to you:
+Then run this command which I'll break down to you:
 ```
 docker run -it --rm -v ~/ThePathToYourFolder:/valgrind valgrind/1337
 ```